-The Cutie Pet model is the best sharp dog nail clipper and ensures the nail cut clearly and not crack.
+The Cutie Pet model is the best sharp dog nail clipper and ensures the nail is cut clearly and not cracked.
 Blades that are worn down or not sharp enough simply crack and could cause your dog to flinch or become uncomfortable.

 Shiny Pet Nail Clipper For Small Dogs

 The Shiny Pet Nail clippers are designed for smaller dogs with less thick nails.
 They are a scissor style nail clipper where the handles are made from recycled plastic.
 As you would expect the blades are stainless steel and are angled to ensure a clear cut.